 We have about 450 Trust volunteers working across both of our hospitals sites and in many different departments, complementing the work of the staff and providing important services to patients and visitors.
-We also have a large number of volunteers from the Friends groups of both hospitals and RVS, who we support by helping with the recruitment process.
+We also have a large number of volunteers from the Friends groups of both hospitals and RVS, entries the organisers received this year.